-The study engagement team will prepare 1 draft meeting brochure to report on key project elements, milestones, and recommended meeting dates.
-The brochure will be advanced so that it is ready for distribution at public meetings in Phase 3 when meeting locations and dates are secured, and made available on the project website.
+~~The engagement team will prepare a maximum of 1 draft meeting brochure to report on key project elements, milestones, and recommended meeting dates.
+The brochure will be distributed at public meetings in Phase 3 and made available on the project website.
 The content will include background information, schedule, study area maps, and other pertinent project information to support full participation by the public at the meetings.
-The brochure will be digital so that it can be uploaded to the RCS website, but not be translated until Phase 3.

-In addition, the engagement team will prepare one postcard or rack card to be featured at community facilities.
+In addition, the engagement team will prepare one postcard or rack card to be featured as informational kiosks at community facilities.
 These smaller, more portable formats could highlight topics or special interests and could be distributed at outreach events, community facilities, and as notification tools in advance of public meetings.
-The study team will print a maximum of 3,500 copies of the postcard or rack card for distribution.
-These items will be translated in Phase 2.
+The study team will print a maximum of 3,500 copies of the postcard or rack card for distribution.~~